GLOBAL MARKETS-Stocks up on Putin comments, bond yields fall

 "These events are pushing German and global yields lower," said Andrew Mulligan, head of global strategy at Standard Life Investments in London.
 "Some of the engines of growth in Europe, especially Germany, are slowing.
 France and Italy are showing stagnation."

-The euro rose from nine-month lows against the dollar , trading 0.01 percent stronger at $1.3366.
-The dollar also traded just above break-even against the Japanese yen at 102.46.
+The euro rose from nine-month lows against the dollar, trading 0.02 percent stronger at $1.3367.
+The Japanese yen traded just above break-even at 102.49.

-U.S. crude prices fell more than $2 a barrel and retreated more than 50 cents in a minute at one point as shares of the exchange-traded U.S. Oil Fund saw high-volume trading.
+Brent oil fell more than $2 to near $102 a barrel as higher U.S. jobless claims and Germany's economic contraction highlighted weak demand, while supplies are ample despite conflicts in Iraq and Libya.

-Brent crude for delivery in September fell $2.27 to settle at $102.01.
-(Additional reporting by Sujata Rao in London, Reporting by Herbert Lash; Editing by Dan Grebler and Chizu Nomiyama)
+U.S. crude for September delivery was down $1.63 cents at $95.96 a barrel.
+(Additional reporting by Sujata Rao in London, Reporting by Herbert Lash; Editing by Dan Grebler)

 * Workers concerned over future employment amid contract dispute